 04 November 2011

-When I took home a butternut squash from the organic supermarket, its unfamiliar shape got Riccardo's attention.
+When I took home a butternut squash from the organic supermarket, its unfamiliar shape got my son's attention.
 I told him that it's a squash and a lengthy discussion started.
 He held ground that squashes are round not elongated.
 Imagining how jack-o'-lanterns look like, he shook his head, negating the thought of an elongated one.
 So, I embarked on a quick explanation of the squash family's different shapes & sizes.
 I really don't know if I convinced him.

 02 November 2011